samcole8/ysmr/README.md

 # ysmr

-SSH log monitoring with modular alert capability.
+SSH log monitoring with modular notifications.

+ysmr is designed predominantly for Debian-based distributions like Ubuntu Server and Linux Mint.